Introduction to Online Convex Optimization: Example: Support Vector Machine Training

 Further, the SVM formulation adds to the loss minimization objective a term that regularizes the size of the elements in $\x$.
 The reason and meaning of this additional term shall be addressed in later sections.
 For now, let us consider the SVM convex program:

 This is an unconstrained non-smooth and strongly convex program.
-It follows from Theorem \ref{thm:strongly convex-GD-bubeck} that $\tilde{O}(\frac{1}{\varepsilon})$ iterations suffice to attain an $\eps$-approximate solution.
+It follows from Theorems \ref{thm:simple} and \ref{thm:strongly convex-GD-bubeck} that ${O}(\frac{1}{\varepsilon})$ iterations suffice to attain an $\eps$-approximate solution.
 We spell out the details of applying the subgradient descent algorithm to this formulation in Algorithm \ref{alg:BasicGDSVM}.

+Notice that the learning rates are left unspecified, even though they can be explicitly set as in Theorem \ref{thm:strongly convex-GD-bubeck}, or using the Polyak rate.
+The Polyak rate requires knowing the function value at optimality, although this can be relaxed (see bibliography).

+A caveat of using gradient descent for SVM is the requirement to compute the full gradient, which may require a full pass over the data for each iteration.
+We will see a significantly more efficient algorithm in the next chapter!